Carbon monoxide poisoning: Epidemiology

 The true number of cases of carbon monoxide poisoning is unknown, since many non-lethal exposures go undetected.
 From the available data, carbon monoxide poisoning is the most common cause of injury and death due to poisoning worldwide.
 Poisoning is typically more common during the winter months.
 This is due to increased domestic use of gas furnaces, gas or kerosene space heaters, and kitchen stoves during the winter months, which if faulty and/or used without adequate ventilation, may produce excessive carbon monoxide.
 Carbon monoxide detection and poisoning also increases during power outages, when electric heating and cooking appliances become inoperative and residents may temporarily resort to fuel-burning space heaters, stoves, and grills (some of which are safe only for outdoor use but nonetheless are errantly burned indoors).

 It has been estimated that more than 40,000 people per year seek medical attention for carbon monoxide poisoning in the United States.
-95% of carbon monoxide poisoning deaths in the United States are due to gas space heaters.
+95% of carbon monoxide poisoning deaths in Australia are due to gas space heaters.
 In many industrialized countries, carbon monoxide is the cause of more than 50% of fatal poisonings.
 In the United States, approximately 200 people die each year from carbon monoxide poisoning associated with home fuel-burning heating equipment.
-Carbon monoxide poisoning contributes to the approximately 5613 smoke inhalation deaths each year in the United States.
+Carbon monoxide poisoning contributes to the approximately 5,613 smoke inhalation deaths each year in the United States.
 The CDC reports, "Each year, more than 500 Americans die from unintentional carbon monoxide poisoning, and more than 2,000 commit suicide by intentionally poisoning themselves."
 For the 10-year period from 1979 to 1988, 56,133 deaths from carbon monoxide poisoning occurred in the United States, with 25,889 of those being suicides, leaving 30,244 unintentional deaths.
 A report from New Zealand showed that 206 people died from carbon monoxide poisoning in the years of 2001 and 2002.
 In total carbon monoxide poisoning was responsible for 43.9% of deaths by poisoning in that country.
 In South Korea, 1,950 people had been poisoned by carbon monoxide with 254 deaths from 2001 through 2003.
 A report from Jerusalem showed 3.53 per 100,000 people were poisoned annually from 2001 through 2006.
 In Hubei, China, 218 deaths from poisoning were reported over a 10-year period with 16.5% being from carbon monoxide exposure.